basile-bron/Title-clickbait-detection/README.md

 ## Detail

-This project was part of youblock plugin, wich is used to blur the toxic youtube content that pollute our daily lives.
+This project is part of youblock plugin, wich is used to blur the toxic Youtube content that pollute our daily lives.

-plugin link :

 ## Instalation

-You will need the google vocabulary file for the vectorization part :
+Download GoogleVector file in the "data" directory :

 'real_data/GoogleNews-vectors-negative300.bin' Is available here [here](https://github.com/mmihaltz/word2vec-GoogleNews-vectors)

-## How it works
+## Dataset

-using a dataset of more than 1 millons title
+This repository uses a dataset of 5000

 ## License